mcne65/bountyDApp/README.md

     "0x6392e5a64fd88c1daad350ddb726990eabf8ba54f74259a46bd2005e8d5b3c55"
     ```
     Calling the `addr()` function with `node(bytes32)` input value as the namehash of "bountyDApp.test" which is `0x6392e5a64fd88c1daad350ddb726990eabf8ba54f74259a46bd2005e8d5b3c55`.
 The address returned is `0x402f40fdf6d210578041f50bdc03be94c33b0af9` which is the _BountyContract.sol_ address

+## 10. Contact

+Contact developer at s4ndhyac@gmail.com for any issues